metio/terraform-provider-k8s/docs/data-sources/velero_io_restore_v1_manifest.md

 Optional:

 - `container` (String) Container is the container in the pod where the command should be executed.
-If not specified, the pod's first container is used.
+If not specified,the pod's first container is used.
-- `exec_timeout` (String) ExecTimeout defines the maximum amount of time Velero should wait for the hook to complete before considering the execution a failure.
+- `exec_timeout` (String) ExecTimeout defines the maximum amount of time Velero should wait for the hook to complete beforeconsidering the execution a failure.
 - `on_error` (String) OnError specifies how Velero should behave if it encounters an error executing this hook.
 - `wait_for_ready` (Boolean) WaitForReady ensures command will be launched when container is Ready instead of Running.
-- `wait_timeout` (String) WaitTimeout defines the maximum amount of time Velero should wait for the container to be Ready before attempting to run the command.
+- `wait_timeout` (String) WaitTimeout defines the maximum amount of time Velero should wait for the container to be Readybefore attempting to run the command.

 <a id="nestedatt--spec--hooks--resources--post_hooks--init"></a>